Access4all/adg/pages/introduction/how-to/README.md

 Inspired by the layout of traditional books, we worked hard to give this guide a sensible structure.

+The following content elements exist:

 1. The top level elements are called **parts**.
 You are currently in the part titled "Introduction to this guide".
 In navigations, short titles are used to save space and enhance skim reading; the current part's short title is "Introduction".
 2. Every part contains several **chapters**.
-You are currently in the chapter titled "How to read and work through this guide"; its short title is "Read".
+You are currently in the chapter titled "How to use this guide"; its short title is "How to".
-3. Every chapter contains several **pages** (and sometimes even sub pages).
-You are currently on the page titled "How to contribute to this guide"; its short title is "Contribute".
+3. Most chapters contain several **pages** (and sometimes even sub pages).
+The current chapter does not have any pages though (or sub pages).

+A the bottom of each content element, links to its sub-elements are displayed (if there are any).
+They are similar to the links in the content navigation, but display both the title and lead text of an element, supporting skim reading and providing quick navigation to interesting elements.

 ### Browsing vs. full read

 The contents of this guide consequentially build up on each other.
-So we highly recommend you to start reading from the very beginning, then make your way continuously through the guide.
-Use the **previous** and **next** links on the bottom to do so.
+So we highly recommend you to start reading from the very beginning, then make your way continuously through the guide (use the **Previous** and **Next** links at the bottom to do so).
 Alas, internal links between different contents are provided sparingly.

-However, we tried our best to make the individual content elements als self-standing and self-explanatory as possible.
+However, we have given our best to make the individual content elements als self-standing and self-explanatory as possible.
 This allows you to browse them on their own.
-Use the navigation to quickly access different contents.
+Use the content navigation to quickly access different contents.

-## How to contribute to this guide
+## Contributing to this guide

-**TODO**
+This guide is the result of tight collaboration between accessibility experts and web developers.
+Its content by far is not exhaustive yet: there remain a lot of topics to talk about, and due to the fast evolution of web technologies, there certainly will always be.

-This guide is 100% Open Source (MIT License).
+We welcome everyone who wants to join our initiative, be it with adding new contents, fixing typos or bugs, etc. This guide is 100% Open Source (MIT License).
 As such, everybody can contribute to it on our GitHub repository: [Access4all/adg (GitHub.com)](https://github.com/Access4all/adg).

 We are happy about issues and pull requests.
 Please refer to our contribution guidelines: [Access4all/adg/CONTRIBUTION.md (GitHub.com)](https://github.com/Access4all/adg/CONTRIBUTION.md).

+Let us make the Internet a more accessible place together!